Bad Faith Insurance

 Insurers are required by law to act in good faith toward both policyholders and third-party claimants.
 That means they must not engage in fraud or unfair dealing.

-The South Florida bad faith insurance attorneys at The Garvin Law Firm are committed to holding insurers accountable for their failure to meet their obligations under Florida’s insurance laws.
+The Fort Myers bad faith insurance lawyers at The Garvin Law Firm are committed to holding insurers accountable for their failure to meet their obligations under Florida’s insurance laws.

 These cases are often complex, and separate from personal injury lawsuits that are filed directly against the at-fault party.
 Carefully documenting all interactions with claims adjusters is important to establishing a strong case.
 Hiring an attorney with experience and a track record of success in litigating bad faith claims is also essential.

 Numerous types of unfair insurance company tactics stemming from a personal injury claim can constitute bad faith.
 These may include:

 - Refusing payment for a valid claim with no reasonable basis.

 - Issuing an unreasonably low payment on a valid claim with no justifiable basis.